metguy/trending_youtubers/README.md

 # *Trending YouTuber Data*
 ![alt text](https://images.pexels.com/photos/3227986/pexels-photo-3227986.jpeg)
 ### Project Overview
-Here in this project we'll be exploring the data analysis of the top YouTubers 6 months a part, from July 2023 to January 2024.
+Here in this project we'll be exploring the data analysis of the Top YouTubers 6 months a part, from July 2023 to January 2024.
 What led me to choose this topic was how often I found myself watching YouTube videos.
 When I have a lot going on at once, I tend to avoid NetFlix and streaming services of the like because I can easily binge watch a season in a couple of days.
 It's rather unhealthy and being preoccupied with wrapping up school among other things lately, I just don't have time for it so I avoid it like the plague!
 Instead, I'll watch YouTube.
 YouTube gives me a bit more control on the length of time for whatever video interests me and I do have a couple favorite YouTubers, myself!
 I thought it would be pretty interesting to see which YouTubers were consistently at the top within a half year period and if any of my favorites made the list.
 I wanted to make this project user friendly so I gave step-by-step instructions and shared hyperlinks on how to perform this on multiple systems.
 So, without further a do, let's get to it and see what we find! <br>
 ***(Will be adding dictionary here for column abbreviations)***
 ### Install and Setup
 For this project, I utilized Jupyter Notebook as my editor and Git as the terminal to setup the virtual environment.
 I recommend downloading both if not already installed on your system.